-The regional Transportation Demand Management (TDM) software system is provided as a regional database resource with secure online access to over 30 commuter assistance programs that include local rideshare agencies, Transportation Management Associations, and federal government agencies.
-The commuter assistance programs use the TDM software system to service their local commuters' transportation needs for alternative commuting information.
+The regional Transportation Demand Management (TDM) software system is provided as a regional database resource linked to over 30 client member software seats that include local rideshare agencies, Transportation Management Associations, and federal government agencies.
+The client member sites use the TDM software system to service their local commuters' transportation needs for alternative commuting information.

 This project includes the daily routine monitoring and maintenance of the TDM software system.
-Tasks include: daily backup of the TDM database, maintenance of the TDM system servers, and the maintenance of the rideshare database, software files and server.
+Tasks include: the daily backup of the CCRS hardware and software database, the maintenance of the TDM software system servers, the maintenance of the rideshare database, software files and server.

-This project will also include the review and development of Phase III of the new Webbased TDM system that would include the testing of the Employer Outreach and Telework databases, system documentation, and the development and testing of the modules for evaluation and surveys, special events and regional incentive tracking.
+This project will also include the review and development of Phase III of the new Webbased transportation system software system that would include the testing of the Employer Outreach and Telework databases, system documentation, and the development and testing of the modules for evaluation and surveys, special events and regional incentive tracking.
 This project will be coordinated with Commuter Connections local jurisdictions and funding agencies.

-Services: Provide daily routine monitoring and maintenance of the TDM system and database for approximately 30 commuter assistance programs.
+Products/Services: Provide daily routine monitoring and maintenance of the TDM software system for approximately 30 client member software seats in the region.

-Maintain and update TDM system servers.
+Maintain and update TDM software system servers.